pixel

 Statute of Limitations for Motor Vehicle Accident Cases

 The statute of limitations (time limit imposed by law) in New York for motor vehicle accident injuries is three years in most cases, although it can be much shorter.
 For example, the statute of limitations involving an accident with a city bus is one year and 90 days, and a claim must be presented to the municipality within 90 days of the accident occurring.
 The clock starts ticking on the date the accident occurred.
 Immediately, most people are well aware of being injured in an accident.

+If you have been involved in an accident and believe you may have a case, it is best to speak with an attorney immediately.
+Crucial evidence may be lost if you wait too long to start an investigation.
 However, some types of injuries are not always apparent right away but may cause symptoms that only become known over time.
 That is why it is best to protect your rights immediately and contact an attorney as soon as an accident occurs.

 Joint and Several Liability and New York Car Accidents